GISBox supports converting formats such as OSGB to 3DTiles format and publishing them. (Click to view the tutorial on OSGB Tiling)

 Select the model service you want to delete, and then click the “Delete” button to delete the selected model service.

-When a new model service is added but is not displayed in the “General Model” interface, you can click the “Refresh” button in the upper right corner to load the newly added model service, as shown in the following figure:
+When a new model service is added but is not displayed in the “3DTiles” interface, you can click the “Refresh” button in the upper right corner to load the newly added model service, as shown in the following figure: